bb-qq/r8152/readme.md

 ### Author's environment

-The author uses the following environments daily and it has confirmed that these devices work stably.
+The author uses the following environment daily and it has confirmed that these devices work stably.

 *Disclaimer*: The following product links are affiliate links.
-If you purchase them, I might earn a small commission at no extra cost to you.
+If you purchase through them, I might earn a small commission at no extra cost to you.

 * NAS
   * DS918+ (apollolake) with 16GB RAM